When Mental Health Gets in the Way of Your Writing: An Interview With Emma (Science at Your Doorstep)

 0 Comments

-Pop in your email address to get Time to Write plus other free mini-ebooks.
-You'll also get my weekly blog posts (Thursdays) and short newsletters (Mondays) to help you make the most of your writing time, week after week.
+Pop your email address in below to join my newsletter list.
+You'll get Time to Write plus other free ebooks, as well as my weekly blog posts (Thursdays) and short newsletters (Mondays) to help you make the most of your writing time.

 Note: I will never spam you or pass on your email address to anyone else.
 You can leave the newsletter list at any time.

-Thanks!
-Check your inbox: you'll have a message from me with a button to click to confirm your email address.
-Just click that button to get Time to Write.
+Thanks for joining the newsletter!
+Check your inbox: you'll have a message with a button to click to confirm your email address.